zimmermannlowbrass/phase-1-project/README.md

     -Step 3: Take the quiz-

-*Lastly, a user will choose the correct brewery from your hometown.*
+**Lastly, a user will choose the correct brewery from your hometown.**

 From the populated options, the user will click the checkmark box next to the 'correct choice' of 'choices'.
 If the 'correct choice' is selected, the page will be alerted with a message declaring the user as a "BEER SNOB".
 If the another chocie is selected, a sad alert will deliver the message of failure and invite the user to "try again :( "

     -BONUS: Discover More Brewery Information-

+**Learn more about any brewery**

+User may drag any brewery option provided from the selection section over to the "learn more" section.
+When the user drops the brewery option, the information for the brewery (name, address, brewery type, website URL) will all be populated in the bottom section.
+If the user decides to learn more about a different brewery, they may feel free to drag over a new one.
+Upon dropping, the old brewery information will be replaced by the new dragged option.